 To get to this peninsula, you may need to wade through the water at high tide, but at most times, you can simply walk across the sand bars.

-The pink sands are formed from tiny pink shells that line the sea floor in this area.
-The beach is not always pink, but when it is, it is quite picturesque.
+The pink sands are formed from tiny pink shells that line the seafloor in this area.
+The beach is not always pink, but when it is, it’s breathtaking.

 This is an area that can easily be reached from the mainland because of how shallow the water is; in fact, this shallow water is one of the main reasons that this is a great location to bring small children to play.

 Slightly north of the beach, the Chrysoskalitisa monastery can be found on a high rock that allows you to look down at the beach below.